 Callon Petroleum Company CPE is well poised to grow on the back of strong Permian presence and production surge.
-However, rising costs and its inability to generate positive free cash flow are persistent concerns.
+However, rising costs and a volatile commodity price environment are persistent concerns.

-Headquartered in Natchez, MS, Callon Petroleum is solely focused on exploration, and production of oil and gas resources in the Permian Basin.
-The company, with a market cap of more than $1.5 billion, has an expected earnings growth rate of 11% for the next five years.
-It has lost 3.9% year to date compared with 4.8% decline of the industry it belongs to.
+Headquartered in Houston, TX, the firm is solely focused on exploration, and production of oil and gas resources in the Permian Basin.
+The company, with a market cap of around $1 billion, has an expected earnings growth rate of 18% for the next five years.

 Let’s delve deeper to find out why this Zacks Rank #3 (Hold) stock is worth retaining at the moment.